OsomePteLtd/principles/src/frontend.md

 ## Disposition of components

-1. Prefer using local components by default.

-1. Place into UI Kit if a component is added to the designer's shared UI-kit or matches with MUI component.
+1. Place into UI Kit if a component is added to the designer's shared UI-kit else prefer using local components.

 1. Expose from MF if a component represents a domain of microfrontend and not being common.